 - 1. You have the right to cancel your agreement for a program of instruction, without any penalty or obligations, through attendance at the first class session or the seventh calendar day after enrollment, whichever is later.
 After the end of the cancellation period, you also have the right to stop school at any time; and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance. - 2.
-Cancellation may occur when the student provides a written notice of cancellation at the following address: Bay Area Medical Academy, 530 Bush Street, Suite 301, San Francisco, CA 94108.
+Cancellation may occur when the student provides a written notice of cancellation at the following address: BAMA Institute, 530 Bush Street, Suite 301, San Francisco, CA 94108.
 This can be done by mail or by hand delivery. - 3.
-The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - The written notice of cancellation can be provided using the Student Withdrawal Form found at https://www.bamasf.com/student-request-forms.
-You can request this form from the Institute registrar by emailing info@bamasf.com and submitting it to registrar@bamasf.com, or by fax (415.358.5997), or in person. - 5.
+The written notice of cancellation, if sent by mail, is effective when deposited in the mail properly addressed with proper postage. - 4.
+The written notice of cancellation can be provided using the Student Withdrawal Form.
+You can request this form from the Institute registrar by emailing info@bama-institute.com and submitting it to registrar@bama-institute.com, or by fax (415.358.5997), or in person. - 5.
 If the Enrollment Agreement is cancelled the school will refund the student any money he/she paid, less a registration or administration fee not to exceed \$250.00, within 30 days after the notice of cancellation is received.